pizofreude/de-zoomcamp/06_streaming/homework/README.md

 Job has been submitted with JobID 9bbe970a646a9fb4e68612b633bf32f5
 ```

-Thee job ran successfully in the Flink Job Manager.
-But no dataa was written to the Postgres database.
+The job ran successfully in the Flink Job Manager.
+But no data was written to the Postgres database.

 So we reran the load_taxi_data.py script to send the data to the Kafka topic: